 Yeah I am following the Shanghai Masters at the moment.
 You know the more I follow it the more I think oh my god I want to be back playing!
-I want to be playing in one of those tournaments, my hands are itching!
-But you do need a break once in a while and my last trip was pretty hectic because it was almost a 50 day trip and England is a beautiful place and I’ve settled down well in Sheffield, but I’m glad to be back home with family and friends and loved ones and feel the warmth.
+I want to be playing in one of those tournaments, my hands are itching, but you do need a break once in a while.
+My last trip was pretty hectic because it was almost a 50 day trip and England is a beautiful place and I’ve settled down well in Sheffield, but I’m glad to be back home with family and friends and loved ones and feel the warmth.
 I’m going on holiday tomorrow for the weekend and I’m going to unwind and relax on the beach and in the water, and then after that I’ll come back and start practicing.

 Thanks very much for giving your time for the interview.